bachelor-2014/report/v2/experiment_interaction.md

     \label{fig:rucola_language_constructs}
 \end{figure}

-Calling component actions are somewhat trivial in our current model.
-What we do is that we first make every component register its actions in a map, where the key is the actions name and the value is a struct containing the instruction number of the action and how many arguments it takes.
+Calling component actions is somewhat trivial in our current model.
+What we do is that we first make every component register its actions in a map, where the key is the actions name and the value is a `struct` containing the instruction number of the action and how many arguments it takes.
 We denote this the action map.
 We then store the action map in another map where the keys are the component names.
-When a specific component is called with a specific action and arguments, we simply retrieve the instruction number of the action and the amount of arguments it takes via the map structure.
+When a specific component is called with a specific action and arguments, we retrieve the instruction number of the action and the amount of arguments it takes via the map structure.
 We can check that it is both a valid component and action as well as if the amount of arguments is correct.
 Finally we translate the call into the action number followed by the arguments and